publishing.co.uk

 Wide vs Amazon Exclusive (KDP Select): Which Should You Choose in 2026?

 KDP Select makes your ebook Amazon-exclusive in exchange for Kindle Unlimited page-read income and promo tools.
 Going wide puts your ebook on Apple Books, Kobo, Barnes & Noble, Google Play, libraries and Bookshop.org.
 The rule: choose KDP Select if you write genre fiction in series and your readers live in Kindle Unlimited (romance, thriller, fantasy, LitRPG).
 Go wide if you write non-fiction, literary fiction, children's or anything readers buy outright, if you want library and bookshop reach, or if you're building a long-term catalogue not dependent on one retailer.
-Print is always wide — KDP Select only locks the ebook.
+Print can be distributed wide (via IngramSpark or KDP's Expanded Distribution) — KDP Select only locks the ebook.

 Last reviewed by Robert Prime — May 2026